oracle/truffleruby/doc/contributor/cexts.md

 You also need OpenSSL - version 1.0.1 or above we think but we haven't tested many versions.
 The system version of OpenSSL on macOS is too old, so you should install a new version, again via Homebrew (`brew install openssl`).

-If you are on macOS, or otherwise even if you just want to use a different version of OpenSSL you then need to set `OPENSSL_PREFIX` to tell us where to find it (for example `export OPENSSL_PREFIX=/usr/local/opt/openssl` if you installed from Homebrew).
+If you want to use a different version of OpenSSL you then need to set `OPENSSL_PREFIX` to tell us where to find it.

 You can now build the C extension support.